annmariehitchcock/microsoft-graph-docs/api-reference/beta/resources/onenoteidentity.md

 ---
 title: "oneNoteIdentity resource type"
-description: Describes the oneNoteIdentity resource type and provides a JSON representation and the properties. ms.localizationpriority: medium
+description: Learn about how the Microsoft Graph oneNoteIdentity resource type represents an identity of a user. ms.localizationpriority: medium
 author: "jewan-microsoft"
 ms.prod: "onenote"